Feature

 Why have I heard the term ‘engine freeze’?

-In 2022, an engine freeze came into force – with an initial set of components locked in from March 1, and another set from September 1 – and is set to run until the end of the 2025 campaign, after which new power unit regulations will take effect.
+In 2022, an engine freeze came into force – with an initial set of components locked in from March 1, and another set from September 1 – and is due to run until the end of the 2025 campaign, after which new power unit regulations will take effect.

 Applications must be made in writing to the FIA Technical Department with supporting information including clear evidence of any failures.
 This will be circulated to all power unit manufacturers for comment and, if the FIA is satisfied that these changes are acceptable, they will inform the power unit manufacturer concerned that they may be carried out.

-This so-called ‘engine freeze’ was put in place because all-new power units will be introduced in 2026, and the freeze means the manufacturers can spend their time, money and resources developing those, without having to worry about continually improving the current generation of engines.
+This ‘engine freeze’ was put in place because all-new power units will be introduced in 2026, and the freeze means the manufacturers can spend their time, money and resources developing those, without having to worry about continually improving the current generation of engines.

 YOU MIGHT ALSO LIKE